FedMart

 FedMart was a chain of discount department stores started by Sol Price, who later founded Price Club.
-His first location in San Diego, California was in a converted airport hangar where planes were parked for fun.
-Originally a discount department store open to government employees paying a $2 per family membership fee, FedMart's first year was highly successful to some, yet struggled to others.
-Over the next 20 years FedMart grew to include 45 stores, mostly in California and the Southwest, in a chain that generated over $300 million in annual sales.
+Originally a discount department store open to government employees paying a $2 per family membership fee, FedMart earned four times more than its investors had projected in its first year.
+Over the next 20 years, FedMart grew to include 45 stores, mostly in California, and the Southwest in a chain that generated over $300 million in annual sales.
 The business expanded to several states in the Southwest United States.
-Many stores were previous White Front or Two Guys locations.
 Price later sold two-thirds of the chain to Hugo Mann, a German retail chain, in 1975 and was forced out of his leadership position the following year.
 FedMart went out of business in 1982.

 History

+"One day we noticed he [Bertrand] was getting rid of most of the watches up in Los Angeles.”
+The place in Los Angeles was FEDCO, an interesting new wrinkle in the retail economy at the time.
+From its modest outlet at the end of Slauson Avenue near a cow pasture, FEDCO sold wares at extraordinary discounts to federal employees only — discounts made possible because it was a nonprofit corporation acting almost as a commissary for civilian federal workers.

+“We found out there were 5000 employees of the federal government in San Diego,” Weiss continues, “and they were all going up to Los Angeles once a week to do their shopping.
+So we all wondered, why not have one here?"

 Sol Price began his career in the mid-1950s, when he worked as an attorney in San Diego.
-FedMart began after he inherited a vacant warehouse for which he needed to find a tenant, and was asked by a couple of clients to visit Los Angeles to give his opinion on an unusual business.
-The clients were in the wholesale jewelry business, and had been selling watches to a non-profit, member-owned retail operation in Los Angeles called Fedco.
+Clients were in the wholesale jewelry business, and had been selling watches to a non-profit, member-owned retail operation in Los Angeles called Fedco.
 When he visited Fedco, Price noticed that its facility was similar to the warehouse he had inherited.
-He suggested to his clients his building could be used for the same purpose.
-His clients agreed, marking the beginning of FedMart and, along with previously established Fedco from 1948, the membership club industry.
+He suggested to his clients that his mother-in-law's building, at 2380 Main St., could be used for the same purpose.
+His clients agreed, marking the beginning of FedMart.